NotesHubApp/git-essentials/CONTRIBUTING.md

 * 2 space indentation only
 * Favor readability over terseness

-(TBD): For now, try to follow the style that exists elsewhere in the source, and use your best judgment.
+For now, try to follow the style that exists elsewhere in the source, and use your best judgment.

 ## Development Workflow
 After cloning the project, run `npm install` to fetch its dependencies.
 Then, you can run several commands: